tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 -   Roles are predefined sets of *administrative* permissions to assign to users.
--   Users have roles that define their access rights to |tcm| functions and objects, and *cluster* permissions that are assigned for each cluster separately.
+-   Users have roles that define their access rights to |tcm| functions and objects, and *cluster* permissions that are assigned for each cluster individually.

 ..  note::

     |tcm| users, roles, and permissions are not to be confused with similar subjects
-    of the :ref:`Tarantool access control system <authentication>`.
+    of the :ref:`Tarantool access control system <access_control>`.
 To access Tarantool instances directly, Tarantool users with corresponding roles are required.

 .. _tcm_access_control_permissions: